finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(ChartOfAccountsApi)
     scope = 'scope_example' # str | The scope of the Chart of Accounts.
     code = 'code_example' # str | The code of the Chart of Accounts.
 Together with the scope this uniquely identifies the Chart of Accounts. cleardown_module_code = 'cleardown_module_code_example' # str | The code of the Cleardown Module to be updated. operation = [{"value":{"ruleId":"rule3","generalLedgerAccountCode":"100002354","ruleFilter":"Account.Code startswith '200'"},"path":"/rules/-","op":"add"},{"value":"CleardownModuleDescriptionUpdated","path":"/description","op":"add"}] # List[Operation] | The json patch document.
 For more information see: https://datatracker.ietf.org/doc/html/rfc6902.

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.patch_cleardown_module(scope, code, cleardown_module_code, operation, opts=opts)
+        # api_response =  api_instance.patch_cleardown_module(scope, code, cleardown_module_code, operation, opts=opts)

         # [EXPERIMENTAL] PatchCleardownModule: Patch a Cleardown Module
-            api_response = await api_instance.patch_cleardown_module(scope, code, cleardown_module_code, operation)
+        api_response = api_instance.patch_cleardown_module(scope, code, cleardown_module_code, operation)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling ChartOfAccountsApi->patch_cleardown_module: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters